-Introduction 3

-Transferring your UK Pension 4

-What are the benefits of transferring your pension?
-4

-What are the risks associated with transferring your pension?
-4

-What are your options?
-5

-Leaving your Pension in the UK What happens if you do nothing?
-5

-International Self Invested Personal Pensions [SIPPs] 6

-What are the benefits of an International SIPP?
-6
+Introduction 3 Transferring your UK Pension 4 What are the benefits of transferring your pension?
+4 What are the risks associated with transferring your pension?
+4 What are your options?
+5 Leaving your Pension in the UK What happens if you do nothing?
+5 International Self Invested Personal Pensions [SIPPs] 6 What are the benefits of an International SIPP?
+6 What's right for you?
+We're here to help.

-Recognised Overseas Pension Scheme [ROPS] 7

-Who can hold a ROPS?
 7

-What are the benefits of a ROPS?
-7

-What's right for you?
-We're here to help 8